Update: 14 November 2019

 Our view on economic growth:

-For more detailed analyses and data, please refer to Economic Research & Analyses.
+For more detailed analyses and data, please refer to KBC Economics.

 Disclaimer: the expectations, forecasts and statements regarding future are based on assumptions and assessments made when drawing up this text.
 By their nature, forward-looking statements involve uncertainty.
 Various factors could cause actual results and developments to differ from the initial statements.
 Moreover, KBC does not undertake any obligation to update the text in line with new developments.